Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_5-Platforms/Module_2-Example_ZCU104_Min/README.md

 Bus SP Tag: HP0
 ```

-If XSA is exported with option "include_bit", the report will have a section "Resource Availability".
+If XSA is exported with option `include_bit`, the report will have an additional section "Resource Availability".

-#### 2. Test with a vadd application
+#### B. Test with a vadd application

 | Vitis GUI Workflow                                           |
 | ------------------------------------------------------------ |